google/WebFundamentals/src/content/en/updates/2019/08/periodic-background-sync.md

 If the status is anything other than `'granted'` (most likely `'denied'`), then your web app can't use PBS.
-This might be because the current browser doesn't support it, or because one of the other requirements outlined above haven't been met.
+This might be because the current browser doesn't support it, or because one of the other requirements outlined above hasn't been met.

 ```javascript